tcd93/MSSQL-execution-plan/README.md

 ![](img/2021-03-01-14-03-49.png)

-The engine only granted 1136 Kb of memory buffer to perform sorting, but in reality the operation needed way more because actual rows are much higher than estimated returned rows, so the input data has to be split into smaller chunks in _tempDB_ to accommodate the granted space to be sorted, then extra passes are performed to merge these sorted chunks
+The engine only granted 1136 KB of memory buffer to perform sorting, but in reality the operation needed way more because actual rows are much higher than estimated returned rows, so the input data has to be split into smaller chunks in _tempDB_ to accommodate the granted space to be sorted, then extra passes are performed to merge these sorted chunks

 To fix this, we can simply add the __RECOMPILE__ hint to the query, this forces the parse to replace the `@N` parameter with actual value, therefore correctly using the Histogram table